tobenewer/hello-world/README.md

 # hello-world
 test
 hello lulu,
-this is the test for commnit functionality of Github
+this is the test for commit functionality of Github